 Support staff appraisal will focus on the job description of the employee and the expected standards of performance will be made clear by the appraiser.

-Drop-Ins
+Learning Walks

-In addition to formal observation, the [Tier] or other leaders with responsibility for teaching standards may “drop-in” in order to evaluate the standards of teaching and to check that high standards of professional performance are established and maintained.
+In addition to formal observation, the [Tier] or other leaders with responsibility for teaching standards may conduct “learning walks” in order to evaluate the standards of teaching and to check that high standards of professional performance are established and maintained.
 The length and frequency of “drop-in” observations will vary depending on specific circumstances.

-[All “drop-ins” will be carried out in accordance with a protocol determined by the [Tier] following consultation with the employees to whom it applies.]
-[Include “drop-in” protocol in Appendix]
+[All “learning walks” will be carried out in accordance with a protocol determined by the [Tier] following consultation with the employees to whom it applies.]
+[Include “learning walk” protocol in Appendix]

 Development and support